 - Plant about 5% more seeds than your target stand to account for germination failure or seedling loss.
 Note that this should be increased to 10% for no-till operations.

 - Pay attention to seed spacing.
 Optimum spacing will depend on your plant population and spacing between rows.
-Your local Pioneer team can help you determine seed spacing through the Pioneer Seeds app.
+Your local Pioneer team can help you determine seed spacing with the Granular Insights app.

 - Consider narrowing row spacing.
 Research indicates that farmers may be able to capture a 4 bu/acre yield advantage by planting in drilled narrow rows or 15-inch rows compared to 30-inch rows.
 The likelihood of realizing a benefit from these practices increases in lower organic soils and areas prone to drought stress.
 However, factors such as equipment costs, workload management and disease management may offset the potential benefits of narrower row spacing.
 Talk to your Pioneer agronomist about which option may be right for you.